maximal/gerpy/README.md

 # gerpy

-A tool to draw^W spam GitHub with fake commits.
+A tool to draw spam pictures at GitHub activity charts with fake commits.
 Sorry for that!

 Inspired by [sijeko's](https://github.com/sijeko) [gerda](https://github.com/sijeko/gerda)